 This Masters course has been specially devised to provide an advanced level study of the theories and practical skills that underpin the discipline of history.
-It does so through a mandatory module, studied by all students, which examines key concepts, theories and methodologies.
-Additionally, students take a skills module which pursues these conceptual questions further in relation to the practical applications of historical research (e.g. media and museums).
-Finally students also choose a number of Option modules, which cover leading edge research in an array of key fields of Modern, World, European, British and Public History.
+It does so through a mandatory core module, studied by all students, which examines key concepts, theories and methodologies.
+Additionally, students take a mandatory skills core module which pursues these conceptual questions further in relation to the practical applications of historical research (e.g. media and museums).
+There are three further mandatory modules that explore theories and practices underpinning public history, as well as relevant skills.
 The Masters course is delivered over one year of full-time study (52 weeks) or up to five years of part-time study (260 weeks).
 Teaching takes place during the day over two terms from September to March.
-The dissertation is submitted in September.
+The Final Project is submitted in September..
 On successful completion of the course a student should have an understanding of the area of the MA at a level appropriate for a postgraduate qualification.
 Whilst being a self-contained degree in its own right, the course provides suitable and recognised qualifications for entry to PhD study in the same or a closely related field.